-Napa County, and all counties that are geographic hosts for State hospitals, experience a unique demand on local resources when a State Hospital patient is charged with committing a crime while in residence at the State hospital.
+Crimes committed at NSH have other implications, which affect local resources as well.
 First, our local criminal justice system is required to serve a non-local population because these individuals have been brought to the State Hospital from other counties.
-Second, this population has higher mental health needs than the general criminal justice population, thus costing more to provide required services, such as: public defender, prosecution, jail services, mental health and medical services, and supervised transportation to and from court and other facilities.
+Second, this population has higher mental health needs than the general criminal justice population, thus costing more to provide required services, such as: public defender, prosecution, jail services, mental health and medical services, and supervised transportation to and from court and other treatment facilities.

-Napa County is concerned not only with the disproportionate costs it incurs as a host county to a State Hospital, but also with ensuring that the medical and mental health of patients accused of committing crimes are maintained at an adequate level.
+Napa County is concerned not only with the disproportionate costs it incurs as a host county to a State Hospital, but also with ensuring that the medical and mental health of patients accused of committing crimes receive appropriate treatment while they are involved with the justice system in Napa County. are maintained at an adequate level.
 Napa County has a small jail, severely damaged in the 2014 earthquake, and the jail is not equipped to provide care and housing for the profoundly mentally ill.
-And while Napa County must bear the cost of expensive services for out-of-county patients, DSH has refused to accept defendants who have been committed to DSH by the Napa Superior Court after being found incompetent to stand trial or determined to be not guilty by reason of insanity.
+And while Napa County must bear the cost of expensive services for out-of-county patients, DSH does not has refused to accept defendants within lawful time frames who have been committed to DSH by the Napa Superior Court after being found incompetent to stand trial or determined to be not guilty by reason of insanity.

-A small county jail cannot be expected to provide the same level of medical and mental health care that is available at a State Hospital.
+A small county jail cannot be expected to provide the same level of medical and mental health care and programming services that is available at a State Hospital.
 Napa County has committed both General Fund and 2011 Public Safety Realignment funding towards caring for the mental health of its inmates, but should not be expected to bear the additional burden of providing criminal justice and mental health services to individuals from the State Hospital, just because such hospital is located in our County.

-Compounding this local challenge, State mental hospital patient capacity is inadequate to accommodate the combined referrals of the civil commitment process under the Lanterman-Petris-Short Act, plus placement of inmates from throughout the State that are in need of mental health hospitalization.
+Compounding this local challenge, State mental hospital patient capacity is inadequate to accommodate the combined referrals of the civil commitment process under the Lanterman-Petris-Short Act, plus and the placement of inmates from throughout the State that are in need of mental health hospitalization.
 This results in long waiting lists at certain State hospitals, costly transportation of civil commitments to distant and more costly facilities, and extended stays in county jails and other inappropriate settings for those requiring mental health services, often after a court order has directed the individual to a State Hospital.
-Further, NSH will no longer provide transportation from the jail back to NSH, causing an enormous strain on jail resources.
+Further, NSH will no longer provide transportation from the jail back to NSH, causing an enormous strain on jail resources, essentially creating an unfunded state mandate.
 This causes risk to the persons awaiting transfer, staff and inmates in local mental health receiving centers and jails, and significant local costs incurred while providing housing, supervision and interim care for these persons.